Related Posts

 Warnings over unpasteurized dairy resurface

-The agency’s action came after state health officials renew warnings about the dangers of unpasteurized dairy products, especially for pregnant individuals and newborns.
+The agency’s action followed state health officials’ renewed warnings about the risks of unpasteurized dairy products, particularly for pregnant individuals and newborns.

-“Individuals who are pregnant should only consume pasteurized milk products to help prevent illnesses and deaths in newborns,” Dr. Chad Smelser, deputy state epidemiologist at the New Mexico Department of Health, in a statement said.
+“Individuals who are pregnant should only consume pasteurized milk products to help prevent illnesses and deaths in newborns,” Dr. Chad Smelser, deputy state epidemiologist at the New Mexico Department of Health, said in a statement.

 Raw milk, if not heat-treated to kill harmful bacteria, could carry pathogens such as Listeria, Brucella, Salmonella, Campylobacter, E. coli, tuberculosis-causing bacteria, Cryptosporidium, and even avian influenza viruses.